mjeedx/DevOps_online_Kyiv_2021Q2/m1/task2.1/readme.md

 ![1.8](screenshots/1.8.jpg)

-Export and importing of the VMs helps to migrate VMs.
+Export and import VMs helps us to migrate VMs from one host to another.
-You can export VM into *.ova file, copy file to another machine and import it.
+You can export VM into .ova file, copy file to another machine and import it.

 There are many options you can find in menu Machine->Settings (Ctrl+S).
 This is the point, whee you can edit all settings of the VM.